Copper(II) chloride: Redox and decomposition

-Copper(II) chloride (CuCl2) reacts with several metals to produce copper metal or copper(I) chloride (CuCl) with oxidation of the other metal.
+The reported melting point of copper(II) chloride of 498 C is a melt of a mixture of copper(I) chloride and copper(II) chloride.
+The true melting point of 630 C can be extrapolated by using the melting points of the mixtures of CuCl and CuCl2.
+Copper(II) chloride reacts with several metals to produce copper metal or copper(I) chloride (CuCl) with oxidation of the other metal.
 To convert copper(II) chloride to copper(I) chloride, it can be convenient to reduce an aqueous solution with sulfur dioxide as the reductant: